nshntarora/rails-quoter/README.md

 Special thanks to signed0's [gist] from where I took the 102 quotes you'll find the quotesDB module.

-If you'd like to contribute the next thing on my list is to use the **Wikiquote API** to server quotes about any topic.
+If you'd like to contribute the next thing on my list is to use the **Wikiquote API** to serve quotes about any topic.
 Start with that.

 [gist]: <https://gist.github.com/signed0/d70780518341e1396e11>